And what you can do to get more zzz.

 By the time you hit your third trimester, baby is heavy, and your body is preparing for birth.
 This can lead to some aches, pains and unwanted ailments that can actually keep you up at night!
 Want to get some good sleep before baby gets here and you have to do midnight feeds and diaper changes?
 Here are 5 reasons you are tossing and turning during the final stretch of pregnancy and what you can do to soothe some of these woes.

-1. Back Pain.
-Whether it is the added weight and general change in your center of gravity that is causing your back to ache or it is an early sign of labor (in which case it won’t be relieved by lying down), this is a very common issue in late pregnancy.
-Make yourself comfortable in bed with lots of well-positioned pillows for support and try doing some yoga stretches to work those muscles and loosen up those tight spots.
+Whether it's the added weight and general change in your center of gravity that is causing your back to ache or it's an early sign of labor (in which case it won't be relieved by lying down), this is a very common issue in late pregnancy.
+Make yourself as comfortable as possible in bed with lots of well-positioned pillows for support and try doing some yoga stretches to work those muscles and loosen up those tight spots.
 Laying down with pregnancy pillows, as opposed to standing and sitting, can actually help relieve some of the pressure you are experiencing.

 Written by Sasha Romary.
 Sasha launched The Modern Mama in 2016 to provide maternity and postpartum support to women worldwide.
 As a trained postpartum doula, Sasha uses evidence-based information and a practical approach to supporting new parents in preparing for the arrival of a new baby and in the early days of parenthood.
 Follow her adventures at @_themodernmama.